Apipie/apipie-rails/README.rst

 example
   Provide an example of the server response; whole communication or response type.
   It will be formatted as code.
+Can be a block.

 see
   Provide reference to another method, this has to be a string with